|

 preparing oxygen gas.

-into sulphur trioxide as a stage in the manufacture of sulphuric acid in the
+into sulfur trioxide as a stage in the manufacture of sulfuric acid in the

 CONTACT PROCESS.